-One thing that’s true when it comes to super-skinny denim: Thanks to the ultra-tapered hem, the shoes we choose to wear will always be on blatant display.
-So, it’s a safe bet that we’ve all asked ourselves at one point or another what shoes to wear with skinny jeans.
+One thing that’s true when it comes to super-skinny denim is — thanks to the ultra-tapered hem — the shoes we choose to wear will always be on full display.
+That said, it’s a safe bet we’ve all pondered at one point or another what shoes to wear with skinny jeans.
+The great thing about this conundrum?
+From sneakers to skinny jeans with heels, the sleek style of tapered denim leaves us tons of options.

-If you take different women and put them all in very similar cuts, washes, and styles of skinny jeans, their shoes can completely change the entire look of the outfit.
-From a pair of slinky, strappy sandals to a set of chunky moto boots, the shoes change the entire look and feel of the outfit.
+But let’s also not forget that shoes can completely change the entire ambiance of an outfit.
+A pair of slinky, strappy sandals or a set of chunky moto boots change the entire look and feel of an ensemble.

 All Photos, unless otherwise noted: Imaxtree and Jenny Norris